Unique Save the Date Wording Ideas: How to Announce Your Big Day

 Formal invitation to follow

 For a playful save the date design, you could choose a photo card or a fun illustration.
-You can write a light-hearted one-liner to open things up or send your guests off with a pun.
+Add a light-hearted one-liner to open things up or send your guests off with a pun.

 Liz and Chris are getting hitched!